nkhatri7/nkhatri7/README.md

 - [Frontend Mentor](https://www.frontendmentor.io/home) challenges – [see my work](https://github.com/nkhatri7/Frontend-Mentor-Challenges)

 ### Languages I'm Familiar With:
-- ☕️ Java
+- ☕️ &nbsp; Java
-- 🐍 Python
+- 🐍 &nbsp; Python
-- 💻 HTML/CSS/Javascript
+- 💻 &nbsp; HTML/CSS/Javascript

 ### How to Reach Me
 You can connect with me on [LinkedIn](https://www.linkedin.com/in/neilkhatri/) or send me an [email](mailto:neil.khatri@gmail.com) :)